eGood/panes/README.md

 # Panes

-a panes swiping interface testing and documentation coming soon!
+Panes is a swiping interface... testing and documentation coming soon!

 Depedencies